clzirbel/BGSU-LaTeX-Templates/README.md

 Note that when you read the PDF produced by PDF LaTeX, you can use the hyperlinks to navigate within the documents, and use Left Alt-Left arrow to go back to where you were.

+Note that when you include images from outside sources, you will need to request copyright permission to include those in your dissertation, since it will be published online.
+To do this, you will need to send a message to the copyright holder, get their permission, and then include those messages as an appendix in your dissertation.
+That will be time consuming and difficult.
+It may be better to always make your own images, or just refer to images in other publications without showing them.

 After finishing your dissertation or thesis (congratulations!) and producing a PDF, you will need to use Adobe Acrobat to set document properties and other things before you submit to BGSU.
 Some specific steps: